kuniyoshi/erl-font_ttf/README.md

 NAME
 ====

-erl-ttf_parse
+erl-font_ttf

 DOCUMENTED VERSION
 ==================

-This document shows the ?? of the version of the erl-ttf_parse.
+This document shows the ?? of the version of the erl-font_ttf.

 DESCRIPTION
 ===========